 Our Approach

-In our work, we think about curriculum and instruction services and practices within the larger context of social justice, equity and trauma-engaged practice, and to support schools in responding to learners’ and families’ lived experience.
+We situate curriculum and instruction design, revision, and implementation within the larger context of social justice, equity, and trauma-engaged practice, in order to respond to learners’ and families’ lived experience.
 CES consultants listen to schools’ and educators’ needs; learn about their current initiatives; and then tailor services that respond to needs and leverage initiatives.

 Experience

-Districts and schools are required to comply with DESE mandates regarding program design, implementation and evaluation, and must demonstrate this compliance through scheduled monitoring reviews.
-In addition, MCAS data and other important indicators of student performance compel districts and schools to seek assistance with improving student outcomes.
-We help district curriculum directors and school-based curriculum and instruction specialists and coaches at times have lean availability to assume these tasks.
+Districts and schools strive to comply with DESE mandates regarding program design, implementation and evaluation.
+CES has supported district curriculum directors and school-based curriculum and instruction specialists and coaches to assess current practice, identify strengths, and recommend improvements.
 For instance, CES supported the Chelsea Public Schools with professional development, technical assistance and coaching for leaders, teachers and instructional coaches in the district’s three middle schools to improve student outcomes.
 This project’s year one success in one middle school inspired an expansion to serve all three middle schools in the second year.

 Services